josh-orio/pytermui/readme.md

 import pytermui
 ```

 To simply get a feel of the library, you can run ```make test```.
-Note that a path is added, this is the location in the build dir where the library is stored, it is not available systemwide.
+Note that a path is added in bind_test.py, this is the location in the build dir where the library is stored, it is not available systemwide.

 ### Usage